cake-build/website/input/docs/tutorials/getting-started.md

             <li style="padding-left: 3px; margin-top: 5px;">
                 These is a bootstrapper scripts that ensures you have Cake and required dependencies installed.
 The bootstrapper scripts are also responsible for invoking Cake.
-These file is optional, and not a hard requirement.
+These files are optional, and not a hard requirement.
 If you would prefer not to use these shell scripts you can invoke Cake directly from the command line, once you have downloaded and extracted it.